Three Levels of the Pelvis

 After body balancing match the birth positions to the level of the pelvis that baby is going to move through next.

 You can print your download and make cards on half sheets of paper.
-Download to one device one time only.
+Choose your device carefully; the ebook will Download to One Device One Time only.

 Knowing which positions open which part of the pelvis helps both parents and professionals create the most ease together by working with the baby and the body.
 Gravity helps, but we can’t expect every baby to squeeze through tight places made by our mistaken assumptions.
 Mismatching birth positions have, for practical purposes, closed the door on the waiting baby.